disruptive-technologies/python-docs/docs/client/examples.rst

    export DT_SERVICE_ACCOUNT_SECRET="<YOUR_CREDENTIAL_KEY_ID>"
    export DT_SERVICE_ACCOUNT_EMAIL="<YOUR_CREDENTIAL_KEY_ID>"

-Depending on the example, additional environment variables like :code:`DEVICE_ID` and :code:`PROJECT_ID` may be required.
+Depending on the example, additional variables like :code:`DEVICE_ID` and :code:`PROJECT_ID` may be required.
 These are listed early in the code for visibility.

 List of Examples
 ----------------